-Figure 33 shows the evolution of the average over all the baselines of the Fringe Washing Function (FWF) amplitude in the origin derived during the long calibration.
-The amplitude of the FWF at the origin does not show any drift and their values are inside the ranges defined in the routine calibration plan.
+Figure 33 shows the evolution of the average overall the baselines of the Fringe Washing Function (FWF) amplitude in the origin derived during the long calibration.
+The amplitude of the FWF at the origin shows a small drift since the beginning of the mission, nevertheless the values are inside the ranges defined in the routine calibration plan.

-The evolution of the visibility average offsets (Figure 34 and Figure 35) had an unexpected peak on the 2nd of February 2017.
+The evolution of the visibility average offsets (Figure 34 and Figure 35) had an unexpected peak on the $2^{nd}$ of February 2017.
 Accordingly to preliminary analysis, this seems related to RFI.
 The quality impact on the data is small with a peak-to-peak bias of about 0.1K in brightness temperature.

-Figure 9 Evolution of the Δ PMS Gain of the LICEFS in CMN H1
+Figure 9 Evolution of the $\Delta$ PMS Gain of the LICEFS in CMN H1

-Figure 10 Evolution of the Δ PMS Gain of the LICEFS in CMN A1
+Figure 10 Evolution of the $\Delta$ PMS Gain of the LICEFS in CMN A1

-Figure 11 Evolution of the Δ PMS Gain of the LICEFS in CMN A2
+Figure 11 Evolution of the $\Delta$ PMS Gain of the LICEFS in CMN A2

-Figure 12 Evolution of the Δ PMS Gain of the LICEFS in CMN A3
+Figure 12 Evolution of the $\Delta$ PMS Gain of the LICEFS in CMN A3

-Figure 13 Evolution of the Δ PMS Gain of the LICEFS in CMN H2
+Figure 13 Evolution of the $\Delta$ PMS Gain of the LICEFS in CMN H2